For $50 a year, anyone can enjoy the same amazing benefits that LCPL taxpayers receive from the library.

 An LCPL subscription - also known as a fee card - gives you exactly the same privileges that our taxpayers receive.

-That means that in addition to the regular privileges we extend to everyone (like checking out items from our shelves), you also receive access to:
+That means that in addition to the regular privileges we extend to all Indiana residents (like checking out items from our shelves), you also receive access to:

 If you don't already have a card with us, fill out this online registration form.
 Next, bring a photo ID with your current address to any LCPL location to pay.
 If your photo ID doesn't have your current address, bring it along with another piece of suitable identification.
-(Note: If you'd rather pay online, call us at 769-3541 or send us an Ask a Librarian form after you've filled out the online registration form.)
+(Note: If you'd rather pay online without visiting a branch, call us at 219-769-3541 or send us an Ask a Librarian form after you've filled out the online registration form.)

 Well, yes!
 We have many types of cards depending on your needs.
 These cards are free: